Tulu Nadu state movement

-Tulu Nadu was ruled by several major powers, including the Kadambas, Alupas, Vijayanagara dynasty, and the Keladi Nayakas.
+Several major powers ruled Tulu Nadu, including the Kadambas, Alupas, Vijayanagara dynasty, and the Keladi Nayakas.
 The region was unified with the state of Mysore (now called Karnataka) in 1956.
 The region encompassing Tulu Nadu formerly comprised the district of South Canara.
-Tulu Nadu is demographically and linguistically diverse with several languages commonly spoken and understood, including Tulu, Kundagannada, Konkani and Beary.
+Tulu Nadu is demographically and linguistically diverse, with several languages commonly spoken and understood, including Tulu, Kundagannada, Konkani, and Beary.

 Distinct identity

-According to the 1961 Census of India statistics, Tulu speakers (67.27 per cent) constituted the majority of the population of Dakshina Kannada, followed by Konkani (20.62 per cent).
+According to the 1961 Census of India statistics, Tulu speakers (67.27 percent) constituted the majority of the population of Dakshina Kannada, followed by Konkani (20.62 percent).
 The predominant languages in Tulu Nadu are Tulu, Kundagannada, Konkani, Malayalam, and Beary, with Tulu being the lingua franca in Mangalore and major parts of Udupi district.

-Hinduism is followed by a large number of the population, with Billavas, Devadigas, Bunts, Kulalas, Mogaveeras, Ganiga and Vokkaliga (Native Tuluvas).
+Hinduism is followed by many of the population, with Billavas, Devadigas, Bunts, Kulalas, Mogaveeras, Ganiga, and Vokkaliga (Native Tuluvas).
 Kota Brahmins (Kannada), Koteshwara Brahmins (Kannada), Shivalli Brahmins, Sthanika Brahmins (Tulu), Vishwa Brahmins (Kannada, Tulu) Havyaka Brahmins (Havyakannada), Karhade Brahmins (Marathi) Goud Saraswat Brahmins (Konkani), Daivadnya Brahmins (Konkani), and Rajapur Saraswat Brahmins (Konkani) also form significant sections of the Hindu population.

 Christians form a sizeable section of Mangalorean society, with Konkani-speaking Catholics, popularly known as Mangalorean Catholics, accounting for the largest Christian community in Tulu Nadu.
 Protestants in Tulu Nadu, known as Mangalorean Protestants, typically speak Kannada.
 Most Muslims in Tulu Nadu are Bearys, who speak Beary Bashe.
 There is also a sizeable community of landowners following Jainism, known as the Tulu Jains.